EVS-ATMOS/hyperlocal-observations/_sources/README.md

 ## Motivation

-The spatial scale of preciptiation within an urban environment is difficult to observe due to the heteorgenius nature of the environment and phenomenon.
+The spatial scale of preciptiation within an urban environment is difficult to observe due to the heteorgeneous nature of the environment and phenomenon.
 To accurately observe precipitaiton at the street scale within an urban environment, a distributed network of sensors is needed.

 This Summer 2024 Student Undergraduate Laboratory Internship (SULI) project aims to update the Community Research on Climate and Urban Science (CROCUS) in-situ